zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/lse/_index.md

 ---
-title: "Learn about Large System Extensions (LSE)"
+title: Learn about Large System Extensions (LSE)

-description: >
-    Learning path for Arm Large System Extensions.
+description: Learning path for Arm Large System Extensions

 minutes_to_complete: 10

-who_is_this_for: >
-    Learning path for software developers to understand what Large System Extensions are and use them in an application.
+who_is_this_for: Learning path for software developers to understand what Large System Extensions are and use them in an application.

 learning_objectives:
     - Understand what Large System Extensions are